ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 But before we write any CSS, we need to leave instructions for our browser so it knows where to look for our CSS file.

 To link the CSS file to the HTML file, we will use a [link element `<link>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link).
 The `<link>` element is used to specify relationships between the current document and an external resource.
 This element is most commonly used to link to CSS, but it can be used to link other files.

-We will also add the `<link>` element within the `<head>` element of our site:
+We will add the `<link>` element within the `<head>` element of our site:

 ```html
 <head>